makkus/freckles_website/pages/02.blog/how-to-manage-your-dotfiles-with-freckles/item.md

 ---
-title: 'How to manage your dotfiles with freckles'
+title: "How to manage your dotfiles with 'freckles'"
 published: true
 date: '24-10-2017 14:00'
 taxonomy: